 6.3 What will your responsibilities and liabilities be?

 - You may be asked - or required - to remain involved in the business.
-But remember you will no longer be in control - consider whether you may find this difficult and frustrating.
+But remember you will no longer be in control, so consider whether you will find this difficult.

 - You will probably be tied to warranties and indemnities for a year or more.